 Group norms are the accepted, unofficial standards that members of a group follow, which help to evaluate the behavior of individuals.
 These norms help individual group members identify which behaviors would be permissible within a certain situation and which would not.

-THE IMPORTANCE OF EXTROVERSION & AGREEABLENESS
+THE IMPORTANCE OF EXTRAVERSION AND AGREEABLENESS

-Agreeableness is essentially about cooperation with others, while extroversion concerns the sociability of the individual.
-Given the social characteristics of individuals with these traits, teams that are characterized by such individuals tend to show greater cohesion and work-load sharing, but less friction.
+Researchers were interested in examining two primary traits at the group level– extraversion and agreeableness.
+Agreeableness is essentially about cooperation with others, while extraversion generally concerns how outgoing a person is.
+Given the social characteristics of people with these traits, teams employing these types of people tend to show greater cohesion and workload sharing, but less friction.

-THE RESULTS OF THE STUDY
+RESULTS OF THE STUDY